chadly/chadly.net/contents/projects/index.md

 ---
-title: Projects I Work On
+title: Projects
-author: chad
-template: page.html
+template: projects.html
 nav: projects
 ---

-Coming soon…
+Here are some projects that I have created or contributed to.